ClusterCockpit/cc-metric-collector/collectors/likwidMetric.md

 ### How to get the eventsets and metrics from LIKWID

-The `likwid` collector reads hardware performance counters at a **cpu** and **socket** level.
+The `likwid` collector reads hardware performance counters at a **hwthread** and **socket** level.
 The configuration looks quite complicated but it is basically copy&paste from [LIKWID's performance groups](https://github.com/RRZE-HPC/likwid/tree/master/groups).
 The collector made multiple iterations and tried to use the performance groups but it lacked flexibility.
 The current way of configuration provides most flexibility.

 The logic is as following: There are multiple eventsets, each consisting of a list of counters+events and a list of metrics.
 If you compare a common performance group with the example setting above, there is not much difference:
 ```